pastmapper/History-Maps/README.md

 Use the legend to turn claim types on and off

-Click a parcel to view details and open the original patent record
+Click a parcel to view details and open the original patent record.